Waltsuuuu/Easy-Itinerary/README.md

 # Easy-Itinerary

-Easy Itinerary is a web application that helps users search for user created travel itineraries by country.
+Easy Itinerary is a web application that lets users search for user created travel itineraries by country.
 The application consists of a backend built using Fastify and a frontend built using React, enabling users to explore travel itineraries by country and get specific details for each itinerary.
 <br/>
 <br/>
 The database features three tables: users, countries, and itineraries.
 Each itinerary in the itineraries table is linked to a user via the users_id foreign key and to a country via the country_id foreign key.